Orion StarBlast II 4.5 EQ Reviewed: Recommended Telescope

 • Not as portable as a Dobsonian

-The Orion StarBlast II is certainly a great choice for the beginning astronomer.
-While there are scopes offering slightly more aperture and ease of use than the StarBlast II at the same price point, the convenience of an equatorial mount and full-sized tripod are great – provided you’re willing to take the time to learn to use the mount, and allocate additional storage space for the scope.
+The Orion StarBlast II was certainly a great choice for the beginning astronomer.
+While there were scopes offering slightly more aperture and ease of use than the StarBlast II at the same price point, the convenience of an equatorial mount and full-sized tripod was great—provided you were willing to take the time to learn to use the mount and allocate additional storage space for the scope.

-The StarBlast II EQ uses the same optical tube as Orion’s regular StarBlast Astro but it is supplied on Orion’s EQ-1 equatorial mount instead of a tabletop Dobsonian mount and comes with much better eyepieces.
+The Orion StarBlast II 4.5 EQ uses the same optical tube as Orion’s discontinued regular StarBlast 4.5 Astro, but it is supplied on Orion’s EQ-1 equatorial mount instead of a tabletop Dobsonian mount and comes with much better eyepieces.

 Orion doesn’t provide a collimation tool, but you can buy/make one or simply collimate it on a star—read our guide for more information on collimation.